 I remember the first time I had a job interview in Italian.
-I had spent six months in Italy the year before, and had an Italian roommate for a month just before that, so I was used to speaking in Italian.
-But I had no idea what to expect, and I was absolutely not ready to talk about my skills and career aspirations in Italian.
+I had spent six months in Italy the year before, and had an Italian roommate for a month.
+So I was used to speaking in Italian but I had no idea what to expect.
+And I was absolutely not ready to talk about my skills and career aspirations in Italian.
 And I did not do as good as I thought I could.

 The thing is, speaking a language with your friends, or people in the street, is completely different than answering interview questions in an adequate and convincing way.
-I mean, job interviews are stressful enough when you have to speak your native language, so having a successful interview in a foreign language often seems impossible.
+I mean, job interviews are stressful enough when you have to speak your native language.
+That’s why having a successful interview in a foreign language often seems impossible.

-That’s why preparation is key.
-You need to prepare for your interview, think of what questions you will be asked, and how you could answer them, maybe even play it out in your head.
+However, preparation is key.
+You need to get ready for your interview – think of questions you may be asked and of possible answers.
+Maybe even play it out in your head.
 It is crucial that you do that before the interview when you have the time to think.
 During the interview you won’t have that time, and it will make you even more stressed.

 Here are the 10 most common questions which are being asked at job interviews (and in case you wonder, they’re the same for all languages), and how to be ready to answer them in any foreign language:

 1. Can you tell me a little about yourself?
 Describe yourself.

 This one is easy.
 It is supposed to be easy, so you can relax and talk about your area of expertise: yourself.
 There are no right or wrong answers.
 You just need to tell briefly who you are, what you do and what an amazing person you are.
 This question will probably be the first one, so it’s a great chance for you to make a good first impression and start off well.

 To be ready to answer this question in your target language, make sure you know how to say: